Health Effects of Mediterranean Diet

-The Mediterranean diet is a diet inspired by the eating habits of Italy and Greece in the 1960s.
-The principal aspects of this diet include proportionally high consumption of olive oil, legumes, unrefined cereals, fruits, and vegetables, moderate to high consumption of fish, moderate consumption of dairy products (mostly as cheese and yogurt), moderate wine consumption, and low consumption of non-fish meat products.
-Olive oil has been studied as a potential health factor for reducing all-cause mortality and the risk of chronic diseases.
+The Mediterranean diet draws inspiration from the dietary practices of Italy and Greece during the 1960s.
+Key features of this diet include a high intake of olive oil, legumes, unprocessed grains, fruits, and vegetables, along with moderate to high fish consumption.
+It also involves moderate levels of dairy intake, primarily through cheese and yogurt, as well as moderate wine drinking, and low consumption of meats other than fish.
+Olive oil, in particular, has been researched for its potential health benefits, including lowering the risk of chronic diseases and reducing overall mortality.

 The Mediterranean Diet ranked #1 in Best Diets Overall.
 41 diets were evaluated with input from a panel of health experts.

-The US 2015-2020 national guidelines devised a “Healthy Mediterranean-Style Eating Pattern”, assessed against and mirroring the Mediterranean diet patterns and its positive health outcomes.
-It was designed from the “Healthy U.S.-Style Eating Pattern”, but it contains more fruits and seafood, and less dairy.
+The 2015-2020 national guidelines in the US introduced a “Healthy Mediterranean-Style Eating Pattern,” based on the traditional Mediterranean diet and its beneficial health effects.
+This pattern was adapted from the “Healthy U.S.-Style Eating Pattern” and modified to include more fruits and seafood while reducing dairy content.

 Cardiovascular diseases

-The Mediterranean diet is included among dietary patterns that may reduce the risk of cardiovascular diseases.
-A 2013 Cochrane review found limited evidence that a Mediterranean diet favorably affects cardiovascular risk factors.
-A 2013 meta-analysis compared Mediterranean, vegan, vegetarian, low-glycemic index, low-carbohydrate, high-fiber, and high-protein diets with control diets.
-The research concluded that Mediterranean, low-carbohydrate, low-glycemic index, and high-protein diets are effective in improving markers of risk for cardiovascular disease and diabetes, while there was limited evidence for an effect of vegetarian diets on glycemic control and lipid levels unrelated to weight loss.
-However, reviews of early 2016 have been more cautious: concerns were raised about the quality of previous systematic reviews examining the impact of a Mediterranean diet on cardiovascular risk factors, further standardized research has been found to be necessary, and the evidence for the possible prevention of vascular disease by the Mediterranean diet was “limited and highly variable”.
-Reviews in 2016-17 reached similar conclusions about the ability of a Mediterranean diet to improve cardiovascular risk factors, such as lowering the risk for hypertension and other cardiovascular diseases.
+The Mediterranean diet is recognized as one of the dietary patterns that could potentially reduce the risk of cardiovascular diseases.
+A 2013 Cochrane review found only limited evidence supporting the Mediterranean diet’s beneficial impact on cardiovascular risk factors.
+Additionally, a 2013 meta-analysis, which also reviewed diets like vegan, vegetarian, low-glycemic index, low-carbohydrate, high-fiber, and high-protein, concluded that Mediterranean, low-carbohydrate, low-glycemic index, and high-protein diets effectively improve markers of cardiovascular disease and diabetes risk.
+However, the evidence for vegetarian diets affecting glycemic control and lipid levels without weight loss was limited.
+Subsequent reviews from early 2016 expressed concerns about the quality of earlier research and called for more standardized studies, noting that evidence supporting the Mediterranean diet’s role in preventing vascular disease was inconsistent and highly variable.
+Reviews from 2016-17 similarly noted the Mediterranean diet’s potential to improve cardiovascular risk factors, including lowering the risk of hypertension and other cardiovascular conditions.

-The Mediterranean diet is low in saturated fat with high amounts of monounsaturated fat and dietary fiber.
-One possible factor is the potential health effects of olive oil in the Mediterranean diet.
-Olive oil contains monounsaturated fats, most notably oleic acid, which is under clinical research for its potential health benefits.
-The European Food Safety Authority Panel on Dietetic Products, Nutrition and Allergies approved health claims on olive oil, for protection by its polyphenols against oxidation of blood lipids and for the contribution to the maintenance of normal blood LDL-cholesterol levels by replacing saturated fats in the diet with oleic acid (Commission Regulation (EU) 432/2012 of 16 May 2012).
-A 2014 meta-analysis concluded that an elevated consumption of olive oil is associated with reduced risk of all-cause mortality, cardiovascular events and stroke, while monounsaturated fatty acids of mixed animal and plant origin showed no significant effects.
-The American Heart Association discussed the Mediterranean diet as a healthy dietary pattern that may reduce the risk of cardiovascular diseases.
+The Mediterranean diet is characterized by low levels of saturated fat and high levels of monounsaturated fat and dietary fiber.
+A key component is olive oil, rich in monounsaturated fats like oleic acid, which is currently being studied for its potential health benefits.
+The European Food Safety Authority has endorsed health claims for olive oil, recognizing its polyphenols for protecting against oxidation of blood lipids and its role in maintaining normal LDL-cholesterol levels by substituting saturated fats with oleic acid, as per EU Commission Regulation (EU) 432/2012 issued on May 16, 2012.
+A 2014 meta-analysis found that increased olive oil consumption correlates with lower risks of all-cause mortality, cardiovascular events, and strokes.
+In contrast, monounsaturated fats from both animal and plant sources did not show significant effects.
+The American Heart Association promotes the Mediterranean diet as a beneficial dietary pattern for reducing the risk of cardiovascular diseases.

 Diabetes

-In 2014, two meta-analyses found that the Mediterranean diet was associated with a decreased risk of type 2 diabetes, findings similar to those of a 2017 review.
-The American Diabetes Association and a 2019 review indicated that the Mediterranean diet is a healthy dietary pattern that may reduce the risk of diabetes.
+In 2014, two meta-analyses revealed that adopting a Mediterranean diet could lower the risk of type 2 diabetes, a finding echoed by a 2017 review.
+Further endorsements came from the American Diabetes Association and a 2019 review, both supporting the Mediterranean diet as a beneficial dietary pattern that could potentially reduce diabetes risk.

 Cancer